Vengeance (2011): Preliminary matches

 The first match saw Air Boom (Evan Bourne and Kofi Kingston) defending the WWE Tag Team Championship against Dolph Ziggler and Jack Swagger.
 The match ended when Bourne pinned Ziggler after Air Bourne to retain the titles.

 Next, Dolph Ziggler defended the United States Championship against Zack Ryder.
 Air Boom were at ringside in the corner of Zack Ryder.
 Bourne and Kingston interfered by throwing Dolph Ziggler back in the ring when he went to the outside.
 Because of this, they were ejected from ringside.
 In the end, Ziggler pinned Ryder after a superkick.

 After that, Eve challenged Beth Phoenix for the Divas Championship with the stipulation of Kelly Kelly and Natalya being banned from Ringside.
 Phoenix executed the Glam Slam on Eve and then pinned her for the victory.

 Next, Christian faced Sheamus.
 The match came to an end after Christian tried to execute a Spear on Sheamus, who countered and executed a Brogue Kick on Christian to win the match.

-Following them were The Miz and R-Truth facing Triple H and CM Punk.
+Afterwards, The Miz and R-Truth took on Triple H and CM Punk.
 Triple H and Punk controlled the match until Kevin Nash attacked Triple H whilst the referee was distracted.
 Miz and Truth then executed a Shut Up/Skull Crushing Finale combination on Punk, with Miz pinning Punk to win the match.

 In the sixth match, Randy Orton fought Intercontinental Champion Cody Rhodes.
 To finish the match, Rhodes executed Cross Rhodes on Orton for a near-fall, followed by Rhodes attempting an RKO on Orton, who countered into a dropkick on Rhodes.
 Orton executed an RKO of his own on Rhodes, pinning Rhodes to win the match.

 The penultimate match pitted the Big Show against Mark Henry for the World Heavyweight Championship.
-After Henry executed a superplex on Big Show, the ring collapsed, two rows of ropes fell, and one ring post jutted out.
+After Henry executed a superplex on Big Show, the wrestling ring collapsed, two rows of ropes fell, and one ring post jutted out.
 The referee ruled the match a No Contest, with Henry retaining the championship.
 After the match, medical staff brought a stretcher out but neither Big Show nor Henry could fit on it.
 Then, a flatbed truck was driven to the ring, and the medical staff put Big Show on it.
 They drove away, but not before general managers John Laurinaitis and Theodore Long appeared.
 Henry was then assisted out of the AT&T Center, at one point punching an EMT.
 Afterwards, Laurinaitis confirmed the main event would still happen, despite the damaged ring.